KasiaCzy/pyqt5_office_management/README.md

 ## Features
 * Add new tasks, assign them to team members and track their progress.
 * Manage tasks assigned to you to make your workday more productive.
-* Add events to calendar.
+* Add events to the calendar.